SarahEGreer/SarahEGreer/README.md

 ### Hi there 👋

-My name is Sarah, I am a fullstack software engineer, currently studying with Tech Elevator!
+My name is Sarah, I am a fullstack software engineer!

-I am passionate about clean code and responsive, accessible design.
+I am passionate about clean code, learning new languages and frameworks, and accessibility.

 When I'm not coding, you can find me learning new (non-programming) languages, hiking with my dog, and working on a variety of DIY projects.